The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 The first thing I noticed was how straightforward the platform (UI) felt.

-The dashboard is clean, and most of the important sections, like contacts, campaigns, conversations, sit neatly on the left menu.
+The dashboard is clean, and most important sections, such as contacts, campaigns, and conversations, are neatly organized in the left menu.

-The only small downside is that some clicks take a couple of seconds to load, which makes things feel a bit slower compared to the tools I tested in the list.
+The only minor downside is that some clicks take a couple of seconds to load, which makes things feel slightly slower compared to the tools I tested in the list.

 When I tested the email editor, I had the option to pick a template, a layout, or start from scratch.